reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this issue by returning the value of `{!reach} x` from the function:
+You can fix this issue by returning the value of `{!rsh} x` from the function:

 ```reach
 const f = () => {